 If you plan to dig, check with the Maritime Electric to find the exact location of buried power lines.

-Call 1-800-670-1012 at least 5 business days before you plan to dig.
+Call 1-800-670-1012 at least one week before you plan to dig.
 A Maritime Electric representative will visit your site and locate underground wires.

 Power line hazards points to remember